OSSSC-edu/supply-chain.github.io/Fundamentals2.md

 -	Software that is weapon in itself (e.g., intrusion software, viruses, etc.)
 -	Software that provides encryption/decryption functionality

 In general, most export control focus for software involves cryptographic algorithms which are used to obscure or hide information during transmission through encryption/decryption functionality.
-The obvious example is the German Enigma machine from WWII which of course isn’t a software implementation due to the lack of computers back then.
+The obvious example is the German Enigma machine from the second world war which of course isn’t a software implementation due to the lack of computers back then.

 ![Enigma](https://user-images.githubusercontent.com/126161450/229023432-594f72b8-2120-4bb1-9e6c-45821f55e949.png)